namanisnaman/obsticle-avoiding-car/README.md

 Beginner-friendly and easy to build
 🧠 How It Works

 The ultrasonic sensor continuously measures the distance between the car and nearby objects.
-When an obstacle is detected within a certain range, the Arduino processes the data and changes the direction of the motors using a motor driver, allowing the car to avoid collisions.
+When an obstacle is detected within a certain range, the Arduino processes the data and changes the direction of the motors using a motor driver, allowing the car to avoid collisions. by the waay be careful while soldering the board; a beginner might just solder VCC and GND together
 🛠️ Components Used
 Arduino Uno
 Ultrasonic Sensor (HC-SR04)